The ends of the earth, eigth places worth the detour

 - KARANGAHAKE GORGE

 The Ohinemuri River gorge is a historic gold mining location.
 Walk along steel truss bridges and through railway tunnels.
 The edge of the Coromandel region is home to several walks off the beaten track.
-Check out Visit Karanganhake Gorge & Kaimai Mamaku Conservation Park: NZ Jane.
+Check out Visit Karanganhake Gorge & Kaimai Mamaku Conservation Park: Best Bits.

 The tumbling river below and the regenerating bush should tempt you to stop and explore.
 Get your explorer vibe going and delve into the rich history and charm of the cycling trails and short walks.
 And think about the frenzy of gold mining and trudging through the bush in the wet and cold.